-\paragraph{Practical considerations.} Both tasks induce heteroskedasticity because $D_{ik}$ averages over variable exposure lengths; we accordingly minimize exposure-weighted squared losses during training.
-In the temporal task, exposure lengths $e_{ik}$ are themselves decision variables and may encode latent demand conditions.
-DCMOML applies the same information-design principle: condition on the endogenous decision history (prices and exposures), but obfuscate outcomes so the learner cannot deterministically infer which decision is used for supervision.

-We focus on $K=2$ for two reasons: (i) it is the most challenging regime for DCMOML, which reveals no demand outcomes to the meta-learner; and (ii) in the temporal task it prioritizes the most recent history, mitigating concerns about non-stationarity.
+{\bf Practical considerations.} Both tasks induce heteroskedasticity because $D_{ik}$ averages over variable exposure lengths; we therefore minimize exposure-weighted squared losses.
+In the temporal task, exposure lengths $e_{ik}$ are themselves decisions and may encode latent demand conditions.
+DCMOML applies the same information-design principle: condition on endogenous decision histories (prices and exposures), but obfuscate outcomes so the learner cannot deterministically infer which decision is supervised.
+We focus on $K=2$ because (i) it is the hardest regime for DCMOML, revealing no demand outcomes to the meta-learner, and (ii) in the temporal task it emphasizes recent history, mitigating non-stationarity concerns.

-\paragraph{Methods.} We compare: \begin{enumerate} \item[(i)] {DCMOML.} Our proposed meta-learner that predicts product-specific parameters $\Theta_i$ from covariates and decisions while withholding demand at the two candidate query indices.
-Learner inputs are $(Z_i,p_{i1},p_{i2})$ for Static-Top3 and $(Z_i,p_{i1},e_{i1},p_{i2},e_{i2})$ for Exposure-Sequence.
+{\bf Methods.} We compare: \begin{enumerate}[leftmargin=*] \item[(i)] {DCMOML.} Our proposed meta-learner that uses inputs $(Z_i,p_{i1},p_{i2})$ for Static-Top3 and $(Z_i,p_{i1},e_{i1},p_{i2},e_{i2})$ for Exposure-Sequence.
 Training averages the exposure-weighted squared loss over query indices $\{1,2\}$. \item[(ii)] {META.} A classical meta-learning baseline that conditions on fully observed support pairs and predicts a fixed query point.
-To ensure a fair comparison with DCMOML—whose supervision is averaged across two candidate query indices—we symmetrize the META objective by averaging the exposure-weighted squared loss over both possible support/query assignments.
-Concretely, for each product, we evaluate the loss once using observation $1$ as support and $2$ as the query, and once with the roles reversed, and average the two losses during training. \item[(iii)] {META-NA (non-averaged).} A temporal META variant for Exposure-Sequence that uses exposure $1$ as support and exposure $2$ as the query (no averaging), capturing a forward-in-time supervision rule aligned with causal pricing. \item[(iv)] {SHARED.} A pooled baseline that predicts $\Theta_i$ from $Z_i$ alone, trained using the same query indices as DCMOML/META. \item[(v)] {PER-TASK.} A product-specific baseline for Static-Top3 that fits a separate exposure-weighted linear model per product using all available (non-holdout) price points (not just the top three most frequent). \end{enumerate}
+For fair comparison with DCMOML, we symmetrize META by averaging the exposure-weighted squred loss over both support/query assignments. \item[(iii)] {META-NA (non-averaged).} A temporal META variant for Exposure-Sequence that uses exposure $1$ as support and exposure $2$ as query, without averaging. \item[(iv)] {SHARED.} A pooled baseline that predicts $\Theta_i$ from $Z_i$ alone, trained on the same query indices as DCMOML/META. \item[(v)] {PER-TASK.} A Static-Top3 product-specific baseline that fits a separate exposure-weighted linear model per product using all available non-holdout price points, not just the top three. \end{enumerate}